Embracing Simplicity: A New Approach to Website Design

 The majority of people spend most of their time above the fold on webpages.
 This is the area visible on screen without having to scroll down.
 In order to increase the impact of your website, I would suggest placing the most important elements above the fold.
 Don’t make your visitors search for the main content and call to actions!

-what-is-good-webdesign Limited Color Palette
+Website design Limited Color Palette

 In order to visually simplify your website, keep your color choices to a minimum.
 I would suggest choosing 2 to 3 main colors.
 By keeping the palette limited, it helps your visitors focus on what’s important.
 If you need to add subtlety or texture, I would suggesting using shades of the same color.